mathesar-foundation/mathesar-wiki/design/specs/non-mathesar-data-types.md

 ### User groups a 'Non-Mathesar' data type column
 Users can group the existing values of a 'Non-Mathesar' data type column as they would with [text string types](/design/specs/data-types-text).

+# Review Notes
+## Adjust size of cells based on content length
+As part of the implementation of data types, we need to consider how the table will display content such as a JSON document or other longer content formats.